wcy41gtc/LabVIEW-Fundamentals/source/docs/daqintro/index.rst

   `Primary characteristics of an analog signal  (Image:ni.com) <https://ni.scene7.com/is/image/ni/clip_image001_20080722134950?scl=1>`_

 Common analog signals include voltage, current, resistance, etc. Analog signals always inherently contain some degree of noise.
-Therefore, signal conditioning (filtering, amplify, o) is usually needed for raw analog signals.
+Therefore, signal conditioning is usually needed for raw analog signals.
 Analog signals also need to be convereted to digital signals for communication and storage in computing devices.

 Digital Signal
 ^^^^^^^^^^^^^^